 Two of the four areas have never been “under plough”, meaning that they haven’t been cultivated by man, but imprints from man’s actions are nonetheless present in the landscapes.

-Berner has created a pavilion that is formed specifically for three of the four exhibition spaces, that is set up anew for each exhibition in the landscapes surrounding the three museums Faaborg Museum, Fuglsang Museum and Ribe Art Museum.
-The roof and walls of the pavilion are thatched with plants with invasive behaviour collected in the different areas.
+Berner has created a pavilion that is formed specifically for three of the four exhibition spaces, that is set up anew for each exhibition in the landscapes surrounding Faaborg Museum, Fuglsang Museum and Ribe Art Museum.
+The roof and walls of the pavilion are thatched with plants with an invasive behaviour collected in the different areas.
 There wasn’t made a pavilion for The Hirschsprung Collection due to the risk of spreading Japanese Knotweed through the thatching material.

 A book has been made in connection with the traveling exhibition: Jordforbindelser